X-Men: Deadly Genesis: Plot summary

 In Deadly Genesis, Ed Brubaker writes that this episode was only half of the truth: the international X-Men had been Professor X's second attempt to rescue the original X-Men.
-The first attempt to retrieve the missing X-Men was conducted with a team of young mutants (the energy-wielding Vulcan, time-manipulator Sway, the reactive evolutionist Darwin, and terra kinetic Petra) who had been taken in by Moira McTaggert, which had ended in catastrophe, seemingly claiming all of their lives.
-However, Vulcan had survived, having absorbed the energies of his fallen comrades.
-When Polaris (though mentioned incorrectly in this mini-series as Jean Grey/Phoenix) blasted Krakoa into outer space in Giant Size X-Men #1, Vulcan was shot into space, too, but survived in a comatose state, thanks to Darwin's reactive powers.
-After the debacle, Cyclops—the only member of the group who was aware of the "first" wave—was deeply distraught, prompting Professor Xavier to decide to mind-wipe him in order to spare him the agony and grief of knowing that his brother died for him, and later working to clear his name by creating an elaborate illusion that Krakoa was sentient.
+The first attempt to retrieve the missing X-Men was conducted with a team of young mutants (Vulcan, Sway, Darwin, and Petra) who were all seemingly killed.
+However, Vulcan had survived, having absorbed the energy of his fallen comrades.
+When Polaris blasted Krakoa into outer space in Giant-Size X-Men #1, Vulcan was shot into space, too, but survived in a comatose state, thanks to Darwin's reactive powers.
+After the debacle, Cyclops—the only member of the group who was aware of the "first" wave—was deeply distraught, prompting Professor Xavier to mind-wipe him in order to spare him the agony and grief of knowing that his brother died for him, and later working to clear his name by creating an elaborate illusion that Krakoa was sentient.

 After the 2005 "House of M" storyline, a large surge of mutant energies was released throughout the galaxy.
 It awakened the comatose Vulcan and caused him to return to Earth, out for revenge.
 He kills the X-Man Banshee, easily defeats the X-Men several times in battle with his now semi-godlike powers, and reveals the terrible truth to the X-Men, in full view of Charles Xavier, who explains his own role in events.
-However, Rachel Summers is able to weaken Vulcan when she realizes that Darwin also survived the attack, converting himself into energy and absorbing the powers of his teammates before combining with Vulcan, Rachel's actions separate Vulcan and Darwin and weaken both.
+However, Rachel Summers can weaken Vulcan when she realizes that Darwin also survived the attack, converting himself into energy and absorbing the powers of his teammates before combining with Vulcan.
+Rachel's actions separate Vulcan and Darwin and weaken both.
 However, when the X-Men attack him to avenge Banshee, Vulcan flees into outer space.
 Feeling deeply betrayed, Cyclops banishes Professor Xavier from the X-Mansion as punishment.

 The storyline from Deadly Genesis continues in Uncanny X-Men #475 in a 12-part story called "The Rise and Fall of the Shi'ar Empire".